Burning With Wood

 The Government of Yukon provides Good Energy rebates for renewable heating systems that are more energy efficient, including certified wood stoves.
 For information on how to apply for the rebate, visit the Good Energy website.

 A permit is required to replace an existing or install a new wood burning appliance.
-Building Inspections(Development Services) reviews, issues and inspects all installations.
+Our building inspections team reviews, issues and inspects all installations.

 Wood stove certifications